karistide/ka-project/README.md

-# ka-project
+# Challanges
-This repo contains all my school assignments
+This repo contains all my LinkedIn challanges